 - 22 gauge x 3/4" (0.70 x 19mm) needles

 - Palastart Colostro-immune feed supplement

-- Antibiotics, Bivatop and Anti inflammatries (only administered under vetrinary advice)
+- Antibiotics, Bivatop and Anti inflammatories (only administered under veterinary advice)

 - Gauze/vet wrap

-- Andis clippers for show prep BLADES 3F for thick coats, 10 for udders, feet and teses and 5 for the overall finish
+- Andis clippers for show prep BLADES 3F for thick coats, 10 for udders, feet and boy bits and 5 or 7 for the overall finish

 I hope you've found this information somewhat helpful.
 Like I've said before though what works for us won't work for everyone so keep a very open mind and don't be judgey if others do it differently. :-) Happy goating!